queryverse/Vega.jl/docs/src/userguide/vlspec.md

 # Vega-lite specifications

-A [Vega-Lite](https://vega.github.io/vega-lite/) plot specification is represented as a `VLSpec` object in julia.
+A [Vega-Lite](https://vega.github.io/vega-lite/) plot specification is represented as a `VLSpec` object in Julia.
 There are multiple ways to create a `VLSpec` object:
 1. The `@vlplot` macro is the main way to create `VLSpec` instances in code.
-2. Using the `vl` string macro, you can write [Vega-Lite](https://vega.github.io/vega-lite/) specifications as JSON in your julia code.
+2. Using the `vl` string macro, you can write [Vega-Lite](https://vega.github.io/vega-lite/) specifications as JSON in your Julia code.
 3. You can load [Vega-Lite](https://vega.github.io/vega-lite/) specifications from disc with the `load` function.
 4. The [DataVoyager.jl](https://github.com/queryverse/DataVoyager.jl) package provides a graphical user interface that you can use to create [Vega-Lite](https://vega.github.io/vega-lite/) specification.